 Deploy Windows 10 Upgrade Task Sequence

 Review drivers and applications that are installed on computers.
-Before you deploy the upgrade task sequence, make sure the drivers are compatible with Windows 10.
+Before deploying the upgrade task sequence, make sure the drivers are compatible with Windows 10.

-On the General , click Browse to select your collection where you wish to perform the deployment.
+On the General, click Browse to select the collection where you wish to perform the deployment.

-Available – The task sequence will appear in software center, Process will start only when users initiates.
+Available – The task sequence will appear in the software center.
+The Process will start only when the user initiates.

 Required – It will force the deployment at the deadline.